CartoDB/research-public/geopython25-workshop/materials/README.md

 - [x] How to use CARTO to analyse and model the spatial distribution and temporal evolution of real-world datasets
 - [x] How to use CARTO to create workflows and visualizations that provide decision-makers with easy access to critical insights

-The workshop will be run using [CARTO Workflows](https://carto.com/workflows) and the [Goole Cloud Platform](https://cloud.google.com/).
+The workshop will be run using [CARTO Workflows](https://carto.com/workflows) and the [Google Cloud Platform](https://cloud.google.com/).
 For CARTO newbies, Workflows is CARTO’s no-code / low-code solution.
-Some advantages of using Workflows instead of SQL is that we can have a single query doing everything without worrying about temporal tables (Workflows takes care of that) and provides a more natural way to link together the different steps: you will understand later once we start using some of [CARTO Analytics Toolbox](https://docs.carto.com/faqs/analytics-toolbox)’s functions that the nested queries become harder to grasp without previous experience using it.
+Some advantages of using Workflows instead of SQL is that we can have a single query doing everything without worrying about temporal tables (Workflows takes care of that) and provides a more natural way to link together the different steps, making the whole pipeline easily reproducible.

 ---